 - A Completed Application.
-You must submit your application online through either the Common Application or the Universal College Application.
+You must submit your application online through the Common Application.

 - Princeton's Supplement.
-In addition to the application provided by the Common Application or Universal College Application, all applicants must submit the Princeton Supplement.
-You should submit the Princeton Supplement online through the Common Application or Universal College Application website.
+In addition to the application provided by the Common Application, all applicants must submit the Princeton Supplement.
+You should submit the Princeton Supplement online through the Common Application website.

 - Transcript.
-An official transcript must be sent by a guidance counselor or school official.
+An official transcript must be sent by a school counselor or school official.

 - School Report (SR).
-The SR form is available from the Common Application and Universal College Application websites.
-Please ask your guidance counselor or other school official to complete and submit the SR form.
+The SR form is available from the Common Application website.
+Please ask your school counselor or other school official to complete and submit the SR form.

 - Counselor Recommendation.
-If you are using the Common Application online please note that the SR and the Counselor Recommendation are separate items.
-Be sure to 'invite' your guidance counselor or academic adviser to complete both items.
+If you are using the Common Application online, please note that the SR and the Counselor Recommendation are separate items.
+Be sure to 'invite' your school counselor or academic adviser to complete both items.

 - Two (2) Teacher Recommendations.
 Please ask two of your teachers who have taught you in higher-level courses (e.g. AP, IB Higher/Standard Level, A-levels, etc.) in different academic areas of study to complete and send the teacher recommendation forms, available on the Common Application website.
 The subjects should be in core academic areas, such as English, language, humanities, social sciences, natural sciences or math.

 - Mid-year School Report.
-Please ask your guidance counselor or other school official to complete and submit this form when your mid-year grades are available.
-The form may be found on the Common Application and Universal Application websites.
+Please ask your school counselor or other school official to complete and submit this form when your mid-year grades are available.

-- SAT with Essay or ACT with Writing.
-Early action applicants are strongly encouraged to complete their SAT with Essay or ACT with Writing test before the Nov.
-1 deadline.
-Regular decision applicants should take the SAT with Essay test by the January test date or take the ACT with Writing by the December date.
+- SAT or ACT.
+If you choose to submit testing applicants should take the SAT or the ACT by the October test date for Single-Choice Early Action and December date for Regular Decision.
 When registering for the SAT or ACT, use the following codes to ensure your scores are sent to Princeton: SAT: 2672 and ACT: 2588.
-Learn more about standardized testing for admission.

 - TOEFL, IELTS or PTE Academic scores.
-If English is not your native language and you are attending a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic), in addition to the SAT with Essay or ACT with Writing.
+If English is not your native language and you are attending a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic).
 You are not required to take the TOEFL, IELTS or PTE Academic if English is your native language or if you have spent at least three years at a secondary school where English is the primary language of instruction.
 Please have your scores sent directly to Princeton: TOEFL: 2672

 Optional Application Components

 You may log in to Princeton's Applicant Portal to verify whether we have received all your required application materials.
-You will receive a confirmation notice when we have received your application and another notice when we have received all required supporting materials.
+You will receive a confirmation notice when we have received your application.
+The confirmation notice will arrive approximately 24-48 hours after you submit your admission application.
 If your application is incomplete, we will let you know which pieces are missing.
 Beginning in mid-October, you also may track the completeness of your application online through the Applicant Portal.
 Please note: You cannot apply for financial aid until you apply for admission.
 Please review our application dates and deadlines.